abhimazumder/product-order-api/README.md

 ##### 3.4.
 Update product

 ```
-Description : Update one or more detail of ona partiular product with product id
+Description : Update one or more detail of a partiular product with a valid product id
 Endpoint : http://localhost:3000/products/123456789
 HTTP Method : PATCH
 Body :
 [
     {
-        "propName" : "name",
+        "propName" : "name", //String
-        "value" : "new name"
+        "value" : "new name" //String
     },
     {
-        "propName" : "price",
+        "propName" : "price", //String
-        "value" : "250.0"
+        "value" : "250.0" //Number
     }
 ]
 Auth : Required